algolia/docsearch/docs/src/tips.md

 ### Set a unique class to the element holding the content

-As DocSearch is extracting content based on the HTML structure, it is important to narrow its results to only the relevant content.
-In that regard, we recommend that you add a custom `id` to the HTML element that will be the parent of all your textual content.
+DocSearch is extracting content based on the HTML structure.
+We recommend that you add a custom `class` to the HTML element wrapping all your textual content.
+This will help narrow selectors to the relevant content.

 Having such a unique identifier will make your configuration more robust as it will make sure all indexed content is relevant content.
 We found that